How Much Income Is Needed for a $140,000 Mortgage?

 Is a $140K Mortgage with No Down Payment a Good Idea?

-While putting no money down can make home buying more accessible and help keep cash on hand for renovations, there are some drawbacks to consider.
+While putting no money down can help keep cash on hand for renovations or emergencies, there are some drawbacks to consider.
 For one, putting less money down means borrowing more.
 With a larger mortgage, you’ll pay more interest over the life of the loan.

 Having no down payment also means you’ll have very little equity in your home in the early years of your loan.
 If property values decrease, you could end up owing more on your house than it’s worth.